Mega Man Zero 4: Plot

 Before Dr. Weil can use it, Craft takes control of the cannon and turns it on Neo Arcadia in an attempt to kill Dr. Weil.
-Zero teleports to the station to stop Craft, but it fires before Zero can reach him, leaving Neo Arcadia in ruins.
+Zero teleports to the space station housing the cannon to stop Craft, but it fires before Zero can reach him, leaving Neo Arcadia in ruins.
 Zero defeats Craft, who succumbs to his wounds.

 Ragnarok unexpectedly begins falling out of orbit on a path headed for Area Zero.
 Zero infiltrates the core of the station and finds Dr. Weil, who survived the destruction of Neo Arcadia.
-Dr. Weil reveals that, while he is human, his mind was transplanted into a constantly-regenerating mechanical body by the people who exiled him at the end of the Elf Wars, rendering him effectively immortal.
+Dr. Weil reveals that, while he is human, his mind was transplanted into a constantly-regenerating mechanical body when he was previously exiled, rendering him effectively immortal.
 Believing he can survive the impact of the crash and personally oversee the destruction of Area Zero, Dr. Weil fuses himself with Ragnarok's power core and attacks Zero.
 Zero defeats him, causing significant damage to the station, but Weil survives and fuses with the station itself.
 Zero chooses to stay on Ragnarok as it plummets into Earth's atmosphere and defeats Weil again, destroying the station utterly and neutralizing the threat of its crash.

-While pieces of Ragnarok burn in the atmosphere like shooting stars, Ciel runs to Area Zero where she learns that Zero did not teleport back.
+Ciel, the Resistance, and the refugee humans watch from Area Zero as falling pieces of Ragnarok burn up in the atmosphere, but Zero is nowhere to be found.

 Heartbroken, Ciel runs off alone and breaks down in tears, promising to carry on Zero's mission of maintaining peace between humans and Reploids.
 Zero's helmet, meanwhile, lies shattered in the desert among pieces of Ragnarok's wreckage.